rammyblog/kymopoleia/README.md

 # **Kymopoleia Budget App**

 This a Budget App created by team Kymopoleia of HNG Internship.
-The Budget App, "BudgIt" is a user friendly app with a lot of functionalities.
+The Budget App, "Kymo Budget" is a user friendly app with a lot of functionalities.

 ## Features